BA (2002), Texas A&M University

 JD (2005), Yale Law School

 Professor Hawley is a former clerk to Chief Justice John G. Roberts Jr. of the Supreme Court of the United States and Judge J. Harvie Wilkinson III of the U.S. Court of Appeals for the Fourth Circuit.
-Professor Hawley has briefed cases in the Supreme Court of the United States as well as numerous federal courts of appeals and state courts of last resort.
+Professor Hawley has litigated extensively before the Supreme Court of the United States as well as numerous federal courts of appeals and state courts of last resort.
 She has twice argued before the D.C.
 Court of Appeals and also represented the United States in oral argument before the U.S. Court of Appeals for the Seventh Circuit.
+Professor Hawley continues to litigate and her work has been widely quoted, including by the Washington Post and USNews.

 |The Equitable Anti-Injunction Act, 90 NOTRE DAME LAW REVIEW 81 (2014).|